Kris Bryant Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- Stripling (0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched) makes the start for the Giants, his seventh of the season.
+- The Giants allow the eighth-fewest home runs in baseball (92 total, one per game).

+- The Giants are sending Walker (2-0) to the mound to make his fifth start of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- His last time out came on Sunday against the New York Mets, when the right-hander tossed two scoreless innings without giving up a hit.
+- In his most recent time out -- out of the bullpen on Sunday -- the righty threw one inning against the New York Mets, giving up two earned runs while surrendering three hits.

-- The 33-year-old has put together a 6.51 ERA and 7.5 strikeouts per nine innings across 11 games this season, while giving up a batting average of .294 to his opponents.
+- The 27-year-old has a 2.57 ERA and 9.9 strikeouts per nine innings across 17 games this season, while giving up a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.